-The property includes all furniture, kitchen equipment, linens, and utilities.
-Unlike a traditional lease, tenants do not bring their own furniture or set up utility accounts.
-The all-inclusive, move-in-ready nature of MTRs is the primary value proposition for tenants.
+A mid-term rental is fully furnished and guest-ready — the host provides all furniture, kitchen equipment, linens, Wi-Fi, and typically utilities.
+Unlike a traditional lease, the tenant neither brings furniture nor sets up utility accounts.
+The all-inclusive, zero-setup nature of MTRs is the primary value proposition for tenants who are in transit and cannot afford the time or cost of furnishing a new space.

-Leasing terms for mid-term rentals are typically simpler than traditional leases but more structured than nightly bookings.
-Many hosts use month-to-month agreements with 30-day notice requirements, providing flexibility for both parties.
+Lease terms are simpler than traditional leases but more formal than nightly bookings.
+Most hosts use month-to-month agreements with 30-day notice requirements, providing flexibility for both parties.
+A written agreement is essential: in many states, stays longer than 30 days trigger landlord-tenant protections, and a clear lease defines expectations before any dispute arises.

 | Feature | Mid-Term Rental | Short-Term Rental | Long-Term Lease |